dinakaranonline/blog/_posts/2021-02-01-Demystifying-oAuth-and-OpenIDConnect.md

 **6. OpenID Connect**

--What were the challenges with oAuth
+- What were the challenges with oAuth
--How OpenID Connect helps with the Authentication mechanism -OAuth 2.0 + Facebook Connect + good parts of SAML 2.0
+- How OpenID Connect helps with the Authentication mechanism
+- OAuth 2.0 + Facebook Connect + good parts of SAML 2.0
 - Companies that support OpenID Connect
 - oAuth - Authorization Framework while OpenID Connect and SAML is Authentication
 - In addition to access token and refresh tokens, id token is now being used